Cyber-Duck/fluent-debug/README.md

+# 🚨 Discontinued 🚨
+This package will no longer be supported.

-#Fluent / Chaining Methods/ Functions xDebug Library
+# Fluent / Chaining Methods/ Functions xDebug Library

 ##Why?